 An important day for us.We had to hike for about 6 kms, covering an altitude of over 800 meters.So woke up by 5 am.Need to have a bath.
 Then, ate some snacks (Bread and Jam).That was our break fast.Things were packed and got ready by 6.30am.
 Started our hike around 7am.
 We were not allowed to start our trek before 7am.
 The images will tell you rest of the stories…

-Different views of the peak and our trail as the trek continues…
+You will get different views of the peak from this trail as the trek continues…

 We have seen many fresh droppings of bears and elephants on this way.So kept our eyes open and walked in groups in these areas…